musheeza018/flux/content/en/flux/Installation/Migration/faq-migration.md

 ### Are there any breaking changes?

 - In Flux v1 Kustomize support was implemented through `.flux.yaml` files in the Git repository.
 As indicated in the comparison table above, while this approach worked, we found it to be error-prone and hard to debug.
-The new [Kustomization CR](https://github.com/fluxcd/kustomize-controller/blob/main/docs/spec/v1/kustomization.md) should make troubleshooting much easier.
+The new  should make troubleshooting much easier.
 Unfortunately we needed to drop the support for custom commands as running arbitrary shell scripts in-cluster poses serious security concerns.
 - Helm users: we redesigned the `HelmRelease` API and the automation will work quite differently, so upgrading to `HelmRelease` v2 will require a little work from you, but you will gain more flexibility, better observability and performance.

 ### Is the GitOps Toolkit related to the GitOps Engine?